Backstage edits and formats all listings to fit its casting-site style and editorial guidelines.

 Backstage's casting system is primarily intended for the distribution of casting calls, crew calls, job postings, audition announcements, offers of representation, and calls for volunteers and collaborators.
 Other types of listings, such as calls for submissions to film festivals and talent competitions, and opportunities for actors to attend workshops/classes/events, are also allowed, to a limited degree (and at the discretion of Backstage), but must be posted into the appropriate categories for these opportunities, rather than the primary casting/job categories.
 Contact Backstage for details.

-Additional regulations and pricing requirements also apply to all listings being used to advertise products, services, workshops, classes, pageants, competitions, and any other opportunities that require the talent to pay a participation fee.
+Additional regulations and pricing requirements also apply to all listings being used to advertise products, services, workshops, classes, pageants, competitions, and any other opportunities that require the talent to pay a participation fee or utilize any external or third-party apps, sites, or services.

 Likewise, the Backstage Talent Database can only be used to contact actors for legitimate casting and job opportunities.
-The Talent Database cannot be used to solicit sales, promote services, call for donations, advertise for fee-based pageants and competitions, or send spam or inappropriate messages.
-Spammers, scammers, and pornographers will be banned.
+The Talent Database cannot be used to solicit sales, promote services, call for donations, advertise for fee-based services (such as pageants, competitions, and membership companies), or send spam or inappropriate messages.
+Spammers, scammers, fetishists, and pornographers will be banned.
+Commission-only based jobs are also typically not allowed.
 Users and casting notices that generate complaints will be removed.
 Accounts may also be closed at any time at the discretion of Backstage's editors.

 Talent Compensation Requirements